 As we discussed in Section 1.2, risk consists of two elements: uncertainty and exposure.
 A value-at-risk measure represents uncertainty with a characterization of the conditional distribution of 1R.
 It represents exposure with a portfolio mapping 1P = θ(1R), which may be a primary mapping or a remapping.
 To quantify market risk for a portfolio, we need to combine these two components.
 This is the purpose of a transformation procedure.

 A transformation procedure—or transformation—represents risk with a characterization of the conditional distribution of 1P.
 It then uses that characterization to determine a value for a value-at-risk metric.
-The value for that metric is the output of the VaR measure.
+The value for that metric is the output of the value-at-risk measure.

 In Section 1.8.5, we described three categories of transformations: